 from {Trigger}, {CronJob}

-There is no such issue in the backoffice because select boxes were replaced with input fields:
+There is no such issue in Backoffice because select boxes were replaced with input fields:

-In order to fix the issue, you need to apply the following impex code (the example for ‘every 5 min` case):
+To fix the issue, you need to apply the following ImpEx code (the example is for the “every 5 minutes” case):

 INSERT_UPDATE Trigger;cronjob(code)[unique=true];day;hour;month;second;year;weekInterval